PROFIsafe

 "The function SS2 brakes the motor and after a delay time, initiates the SOS function."

 In other words the drive decelerates once SS2 has been selected and after the timeout checks if the motor is in standstill (SOS).
+The deceleration is specified in D-EmerDecRamp TGZ register.

 SS2 activation¶